Tomi-beloved/BioinformHER-project/Stage 4/reports/Website guide.md

 **Aims**

 The goal of this project is to create a user-friendly website that simplifies gene set enrichment analysis while offering an intuitive interface for researchers.
-The GO 1.0 website will facilitate efficient data analysis and interpretation, thus contributing to the advancement of scientific research in genomics and related fields.
+The ShinyGO 1.0 website will facilitate efficient data analysis and interpretation, thus contributing to the advancement of scientific research in genomics and related fields.

 ---